BuddyApp/mailjet-gem/README.md

 You can find out all the resources you can access to in the [Official API docs][apidocs].

-Let's have a look at the power of this thin wrapper:
+Let's have a look at the power of this thin wrapper

-### Wrapper API
+### Wrapper REST API

 Let's say we want to manage list recipients.